 Pepto Bismol For Dogs With Stomach Upset

-This article contains information regarding Pepto Bismol and its usage in dogs.
+This article contains information about Pepto Bismol for dogs.
 Included on this page is important information such as dosage and safety guidelines.
 Remember to consult with a vet before using this drug.

 Pepto Bismol is a drug that most of us have heard of, with a long history of use in humans dating all the way back to 1901 when it was first invented as a remedy for diarrhea in babies.
 During its long service as an over-the-counter drug, it has also been used to treat a variety of animals including birds, and of course, dogs.